Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Bus

-When traveling through Malaysia it is usually quite easy to find cheap bus tickets.
-Anyway, there is not a bus for every route but you if not you will most probably find Mini Vans as well.
-When buying your ticket make sure to compare prices, but mostly the prices between different companies don’t differ much.
+When traveling through Malaysia, finding cheap bus tickets is usually relatively easy.
+Anyway, there is no bus for every route.
+So, if you do not find one, you will probably find Mini Vans.
+When buying your ticket, compare prices, but mainly, the prices between different companies don’t differ much.
 Anyway, comparing prices might help.

-If you are traveling to or from islands, it can be cheaper to do as much as possible of your way on land and only take small trips by boat. (e.g. Between Langkawi and Penang, Georgetown)
+If you travel to or from islands, it can be cheaper to do as much of your way as possible on land and only take small trips by boat. (e.g. Between Langkawi and Penang, Georgetown)

 Riding a free bus in Kuala Lumpur, Pink bus

-If you want to save even more money, how about just not paying anything for your bus ride?
+If you want to save even more money, how about not paying anything for your bus ride?
 Yes, you’ve read correctly.
-In Kuala Lumpur, there are several bus lines which you can take for free.
-Just watch out for these pink busses.
+In Kuala Lumpur, there are several bus lines that you can take for free.
+Just watch out for these pink buses.

 Taxi

 We realized that you can pretty much rely on Malaysian taxis.
-We didn’t have any problems with bargains, being overcharged or scams as we had in other countries before.
-One taxi driver even showed us from where we could take the free bus.
+We didn’t have any problems with bargains, being overcharged, or scams as we had in other countries before.
+One taxi driver even showed us where we could take the free bus.

 Use Grab

 Just to be sure, you can always use Grab.
-It worked perfectly fine for us in Malaysia and we met nice drivers.
-Since the prices are fixed by the App, drivers can’t overcharge you.
+It worked perfectly fine for us in Malaysia, and we met friendly drivers.
+Since the App fixes the prices, drivers can’t overcharge you.

 The only drawback is that you need a working internet connection to look for a driver.